POLS 1101 American Government 3 Credits

 Prerequisite(s): POLS 1101 or permission of the instructor.

-POLS 2501 Intro to Domestic Issues 3 Credits
+POLS 2501 Introduction to Domestic Issues 3 Credits

 Analysis of the governmental process through which decisions in the United States are made and implemented.
 Selected issues are examined in order to illustrate the decisionmaking process and to determine policy impact.